Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 • BRF Seed Grant Program: The purpose of this program is to provide start-up monies for new research projects in the field of neuroscience that will likely lead to extramural funding from the National Institutes of Health (NIH) or other outside funding sources.
 Each total grant is limited to $80,000 (direct costs) for a two year grant period.
 Assistant professors with a new research project that will generate pilot data that will lead to R01 funding or a comparable outside grant will be first priority.
 Limit: UCSB may submit one (1) nomination.
 Eligibility: must be a full-time Assistant or Associate Professor working in the field of neuroscience.
 Deadline(s): Campus announcement typically sent in October; Application deadline in January.

 • Camille Dreyfus Teacher–Scholar Award: This program provides a $100K unrestricted grant to support the teaching and research careers of talented young faculty in the chemical sciences.
 Nominees are normally expected to be within the first five years of their independent academic careers.
 Limit: UCSB may only submit one (1) nomination.
-Eligibility: For FY23, Nominees must hold a full-time tenure-track academic appointment in the chemical sciences, and are normally expected to have been appointed no earlier than mid-year 2018.
-Deadline(s): Campus announcement typically sent in October; Application due February.
+Eligibility: Nominees must hold a full-time tenure-track academic appointment in the chemical sciences, and be within 5 years of the start of their tenure-track position.
+Deadline(s): Campus announcement typically sent in October; Application due January.

 • Moore Inventor Fellows: This program focuses on supporting scientist-inventors at a critical stage of research to capture opportunities that otherwise might be missed.
 The foundation seeks to provide freedom and support to promising inventors with the most compelling ideas to pursue creative work.
 Each fellow will receive a total of $825,000 over three years to drive their invention forward, including $50,000 per year from their home institution as a commitment to these outstanding individuals.
 Limit: UCSB may only submit two (2) nominations.
 Eligibility: Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D.).
 Deadline(s): Campus announcement typically sent in September; Applications due December.

 • Packard Fellowships for Science and Engineering: This program allows the nation’s most promising young professors to pursue their science and engineering research with few funding restrictions and limited paperwork requirements.
 Disciplines that will be considered include physics, chemistry, mathematics, biology, astronomy, computer science, earth science, ocean science, and all branches of engineering.
 Each fellowship provides $875,000 over five years.
-Each institution is eligible to nominate only two young professors.
 Limit: UCSB may only submit two (2) nominations.
 Eligibility: Applicants must be within the first three years of their faculty careers.
 Deadline(s): Campus announcement typically sent in December; Applications due in April.

 • Pew Scholars Program in the Biomedical Sciences: This program funds the research of young investigators of outstanding promise in science relevant to the advancement of human health.
 The program makes grants to selected institutions to support individuals in their first three years of their appointment at the assistant professor level.
 Scholars receive $75k/year for 4 years ($300k total).
 Limit: UCSB is invited to nominate one (1) candidate.
-Eligibility: Candidates must have been awarded a doctorate in biomedical sciences, medicine or a related field; For FY23, Must not have been appointed as an assistant professor at any institution prior to June 12, 2019.
+Eligibility: Candidates must have been awarded a doctorate in biomedical sciences, medicine or a related field, and must be within 5 years of the start of their tenure-track position.
 Deadline(s): Campus announcement typically sent in March; Applications due September.

 • Searle Scholars Program: Grants of $300K for a three-year period are made to ladder faculty in their first or second year of their first appointment at the assistant professor level in the fields of biochemistry, cell biology, genetics, immunology, neuroscience, pharmacology, and related areas in chemistry, medicine and biological sciences.
-Institutions are limited to two applications.
 Limit: UCSB may only submit two (2) nominations.
-Eligibility: For FY24, Applicants should have begun their appointment as an independent investigator at the assistant professor level on or after May 1, 2022.
+Eligibility: Applicants should be within 2 years of the start of their tenure-track position.
 Deadline(s): Campus announcement typically sent in June; Applications due September.

 • Sloan Research Fellowships: This program seeks to stimulate fundamental research by early-career scientists and scholars of outstanding promise.
 Candidates must hold a tenure track position and be nominated by a department head.
 Candidates must hold a Ph.D. (or equivalent) in chemistry, computational or evolutionary molecular biology, computer science, economics, mathematics, neuroscience, ocean sciences, physics, or a related field.
 The size of the award is $75,000 for a two-year period.
 Limit: A department may not nominate more than three (3) faculty.
 Nominations are at the discretion of the Chair; there is no campus competition.
 Eligibility: Candidates must be in a tenure-track position with a regular teaching obligation, but be untenured as of September 15 of the nomination year.
 Candidates must hold a Ph.D. or equivalent degree in chemistry, computer science, Earth system science, economics, mathematics, neuroscience, physics, or a related field.
 Deadline(s): Campus announcements typically sent in July, Applications due in September.